stanmaz/BBOalert/README.md

 - make sure the Developer Mode is switched ON (in right-upper corner)
 - click at "Load Unpacked" button and navigate to the "BBOalert-master" directory and confirm.
 BBOalert should appear on the list of installed extension create a bookmark with URL: "https://www.bridgebase.com/v3/?lang=en".

-This software can be installed in Firefox browser directly from the add-on repository :
+This software can be installed in Firefox browser directly :
-- enter the page "about:addons"
+- follow the link to https://addons.mozilla.org/addon/bboalert/.
-- using "Find more extensions" search for "BBOalert"
+- press "Add to Firefox" button
-- select "BBOalert" and then "Add to Firefox"
+- accept the proposed default options
 On Android devices, only Firefox browser supports extensions.

 BBOalert communicates thru clipboard using CSV formatted text :